matt-stack/IntroToDXR/README.md

 scene.cpp, [line 261]((https://github.com/mmp/pbrt-v4/blob/f94d39f8d908752513104d815e66188f5585f446/src/pbrt/scene.cpp#L261) if PLY files exist

 * The two Shape functions: Following ParseFile -> Parse -> switch to Attribute S for Shape -> there are two paths, depending what was called from Main.
 If the object files have already been created (.ply) then it passes `BasicSceneBuilder` through as the `Parse`'s `ParserTarget`.
 Then we encounter [Shape()](https://github.com/mmp/pbrt-v4/blob/f94d39f8d908752513104d815e66188f5585f446/src/pbrt/scene.cpp#L261) for BasicSceneBuilder.
 Which adds to the new entity to the ongoing `shape` vector in the BasicSceneBuilder [here](https://github.com/mmp/pbrt-v4/blob/f94d39f8d908752513104d815e66188f5585f446/src/pbrt/scene.cpp#L305).
 Otherwise back in main if the ply files arent there, then it passes FormattingParseTarget, which ... basicParamListEntryPoint lambda, you get to the call that starts the triangle mesh.
 FormattingParserTarget is a child class of ParserTarget, so it can be called in basicParamListEntry's (ParserTarget::*apiFunc).
 The line in main that says "Parse provided scene description files" is for the .ply files, because if you follow through the FormattingParserTarget::Shape [here](https://github.com/mmp/pbrt-v4/blob/f94d39f8d908752513104d815e66188f5585f446/src/pbrt/parser.cpp#L1843) then you see it calls the WritePLY function, and generally talks about creating PLY files.
+The geometry pbrt file `geometry.pbrt` includes the calls to the `geometry/mesh_0001.ply` and other mesh information.
+When it takes the `else` in main, it is expecting to use the pbrt files, which reference individual `.ply` files.
+The point of the `.ply` files is to remove the geom data from the pbrt file and store it in a file, to remove bulk for better readability

 scene.cpp, [line 305](https://github.com/mmp/pbrt-v4/blob/f94d39f8d908752513104d815e66188f5585f446/src/pbrt/scene.cpp#L305)